 George W. Dawson's paper "From Kharkov to Crozet," presented to the SPHEX Club, discusses U.S. immigration policy juxtaposed with the personal histories of Zhanna and Frina Arshanskaya, survivors of the Holocaust.
 Dawson explores historical U.S. ambivalence towards immigration, from open borders in the 17th century to restrictive laws in the 20th century.
 His dramatic family story illustrates broader themes of national identity and policy impact, emphasizing shifts in public opinion and policy in response to global and domestic challenges.

+Text of a lecture delivered to the Sphex Club in Lynchburg.
 The paper "From many an ancient river..." by Joe Stinnett, explores the emigration of African Americans from Lynchburg, Virginia, to Liberia between 1828 and 1865, highlighting the 1865 Lynchburg group.
 Stinnett discusses the motivations behind the colonization movement, the challenges faced by emigrants, and the significant role Lynchburg played in the American Colonization Society’s efforts.
 Key sources include historical records and personal letters from emigrants.

 The paper provides an in-depth exploration of the Rastafarian movement, focusing on its origins, beliefs, and cultural impact.
 Originating in Jamaica during the 1930s, Rastafarianism is a syncretic religion emphasizing Black empowerment, Pan-Africanism, and a back-to-Africa movement, inspired by Marcus Garvey.
 The religion grew from less than seventy thousand to over a million adherents globally.
 Key topics include the historical context of Jamaica, Marcus Garvey's influence, the unique cultural practices of Rastafarians, and the impact of Haile Selassie and Ethiopia on the movement.